-- standard artificial limbs or myoelectric limbs to a maximum of 1 per limb per lifetime.
-A \$10,000 maximum applies to myoelectric limbs; - artificial eyes to a maximum of 1 per eye per lifetime; - artificial nose to a maximum of 1 per lifetime; - breast prosthesis when needed following a mastectomy, including repair and adjustments, to a maximum of \$200 per 12 consecutive months;
+- standard artificial limbs to a maximum of 1 per limb per lifetime. - artificial eyes to a maximum of 1 per eye per lifetime; - artificial nose to a maximum of 1 per lifetime; - breast prosthesis when needed following a mastectomy to a maximum of 1 per breast per 2 Policy Years: and - wigs when hair loss is due to an underlying pathology or its Treatment to a maximum of \$300 per lifetime.